Michells13/ai_sw_ieec/readme.md

 # AI_SW Repository

 Welcome to the AI_SW repository!
 This repository is dedicated to the development and implementation of deep learning systems on RISC-V based platforms.
-Our team is focused on leveraging the power of AI to enhance the capabilities of RISC-V systems. the work is part of  a TFM that is described in the following article https://www.overleaf.com
+Our team is focused on leveraging the power of AI to enhance the capabilities of RISC-V systems. the work is part of  a TFM that is described in the following article (link)[https://www.overleaf.com/project/64dd7720bfdd590b809f285e]

+## Introduction
+Observing Earth from space is crucial for applications like agriculture, environmental management, and disaster response.
+Nanosatellites capture high-resolution images, but transmitting data consumes energy, and sometimes, when clouds are present in the images, these images are not usefull which means the waste of energy.
+This study focuses on cloud detection in satellite imagery in order to avoid the transmission of useless images, adapting techniques for RISC-V systems, and analyzing computational costs and performance.
+Techniques were adapted for execution on Raspberry Pi and RISC-V platforms.
+This project addresses challenges in introducing innovative hardware to space, emphasizing open-source hardware like RISC-V. The hypothesis is that combining open-source hardware with artificial intelligence techniques can expedite technology integration into satellite systems.
+Hyperparameter optimization of models and model conversion experiments were conducted in order to execute inferences on RISC-V compatible hardware.
+This work has enabled the identification of the most suitable methods for utilizing the satellite’s on-board capabilities to determine the current level of cloudiness in the image, along with the cloud mas

 ## Objective
 The main objective of our AI team is to advance the field of deep learning and facilitate its integration with RISC-V architectures.
 We aim to develop and implement cutting-edge AI models and algorithms that can be efficiently deployed on RISC-V-based systems.
 By bridging the gap between AI and RISC-V, we strive to unlock new opportunities for intelligent applications in various domains.